novoda/progression-framework/frameworks/engineering/product_engineer.md

           - "Transparent about mistakes they've made, early"
           - "Proactively gives timely actionable feedback to peers"
           - "Proactively seeks feedback from the people around them"
-          - "Considers the opinions of others before defending their own"
+          - "Considers the opinions of others before defending their own Hello?"
   - name: "impact"
     title:
     content: